 We are pursuing claims against MEG Energy Corp.
 (MEG) (Chemtrade Electrochem Inc. v.
 MEG Energy Corp., Court of Queen's Bench of Alberta, filed September 2, 2014) for damages related to MEG's failure to allow a pipeline to be tied in to a facility formerly owned by Canexus (now Chemtrade Electrochem).
 We are claiming a total of approximately \$440.5 million in damages, including punitive damages.
 The lawsuit is in the discovery stage.
+The trial for this lawsuit is scheduled to commence in late 2022.
 Litigation is inherently uncertain, however, and a favourable outcome cannot be assured.
 MEG has filed a counterclaim for approximately \$5 million.
 Management does not believe that an adverse outcome would have a material adverse effect on our financial condition.